hychen-naza/SSA-RL/README.md

 - `--no-ssa-buffer` means that we use the default learning.
 - `--ssa-buffer` means that we use the safe learning from SSA demonstrations.

+You may also try to test other safe controller (CBF, Shield) by uncommenting line 108-109 and 155-157.

 ## Acknowledgments
 Part of the simulation environment code is coming from the course CS 7638: Artificial Intelligence for Robotics in GaTech.
 We get the permission from the lecturor Jay Summet to use this code for research.